dev-xo/remix-saas/README.md

 > Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.

-### ▫️ Setting Environment Variables
+### ▫️ Setting Up Production Envs

-Here is a simple command you can use after Deployment.
+Here is a simple command we can use after deployment.
 Feel free to fill it with your App `.env` variables.

 ```sh
 flyctl secrets set NODE_ENV=production PROD_HOST_URL= GOOGLE_CLIENT_ID= GOOGLE_CLIENT_SECRET= GITHUB_CLIENT_ID= GITHUB_CLIENT_SECRET= TWITTER_CLIENT_ID= TWITTER_CLIENT_SECRET= DISCORD_CLIENT_ID= DISCORD_CLIENT_SECRET= STRIPE_PUBLIC_KEY= STRIPE_SECRET_KEY= PLAN_1_PRICE_ID= PLAN_2_PRICE_ID= PLAN_3_PRICE_ID= PROD_STRIPE_WEBHOOK_ENDPOINT_SECRET=
 ```

-> Feel free to Add or Remove any variable you like.
+> Development variables has opted out from this command.

 ### ▫️ Connecting to your database